harshitsaamu/OffPay/README.md

 # OffPay
-An oflline solution for payments
+An offline solution for payments